-Despite the fact that the divorce rate has fallen in the last few years, they’re still hovering around 40 percent.
-The result is a large fraternity of single dads paying court-ordered child support and co-parenting with someone they don’t live with anymore.
-So what do these men need to know about child support payments?
-What should they look for in a child support lawyer?
+The divorce rate in the United States may have dropped over the past few years, but it still hovers around 45 percent.
+Which means there’s a sizable fraternity of single dads who are paying court-ordered child support and co-parenting with someone they don’t live with anymore.
+Some dads may question whether there’s a way to get out of paying child support, but the best strategy is to be organized, protect your interests, and do what’s best for your kids.
+So what do you most need to know about how to pay child support?
+And what should you look for in a child support lawyer?

 The good news is that the importance of dads is increasingly acknowledged, particularly in broken marriages.
-But that doesn’t mean rancor has ceased to exist.
-It’s still there, and it often centers around money.
-“The key thing to realize is that every choice you make should be in your child’s best interest, not yours,” says Tom Swett, a Colorado family law attorney with over seventeen years experience.
-“It’s a hard thing to do, but you must leave your emotions out of your child support agreement.”
+But that doesn’t mean the stress, uncertainty, and rancor around divorce have evaporated.
+It’s all still there, and conflict is often centered on money.
+“The key thing to realize is that every choice you make should be in your child’s best interest, not yours,” says Tom Swett, a Colorado family law attorney with over 17 years of experience.
+“It’s a hard thing to do, but you must leave your emotions out of your child-support agreement.”

 Get an Attorney

 The single most important item dads need in a divorce that involves children is an attorney.
-They will make sure financial interests are protected, access to your children is adequate, and most importantly that their client is protected.
+They will make sure your financial interests are safeguarded, access to your children is adequate, and most important, that their client is protected.
 “Google did not go to law school, nor did your buddy in the office,” says Swett.
 “Find an attorney in your state that has experience dealing with divorce and child support issues.”

 If money is tight, dads should pay as much as they can on time.
 Side handshake deals for later payment are ill-advised.
 Instead, dads should go to the court and ask for help.
-If they’ve shown good faith through on-time payments, odds are the court will be lenient according to Swett.
+If they’ve shown good faith through on-time payments, odds are the court will be lenient, says Swett.

 Each month, payment should be noted in financial records, which makes cash payments verboten.
 Dads should keep receipts or receipt images of all expenses, including clothing and doctor’s visits.
 The key rule to remember is that if it is an expense for a child, keep records of it.
 These expenses will probably matter if a dad is ever in the position of renegotiating child support.